Interesting

 Why use tomato cages upside down?

-READ ALSO: What does the Cone of learning teach us?
+READ ALSO: What is the advantage of a controlled rectifier?

 Tomato cages, in their many forms, are a wonderful way to support your tomatoes.
 Because our soil is very rocky, and in raised beds, we turn our cages upside down and support the plants that way.
 A little fushia in the garden.